 Why did you decide to study MSc Innovation, Entrepreneurship & Management at Imperial College Business School?

 I am still trying to figure out whether to pursue a traditional career path or start my own venture.
-I figured that the MSc Innovation, Entrepreneurship & Management would be an excellent opportunity to experiment with entrepreneurship, and to meet like-minded people of diverse backgrounds.
+I thought that the MSc Innovation, Entrepreneurship & Management would be an excellent opportunity to experiment with entrepreneurship and to meet like-minded people of diverse backgrounds.
 I also thought it would be an exceptional place to meet future business leaders from across the world, and build a wide-ranging international network.
-So far, I have not been disappointed.
+So far I have not been disappointed.

 Did you receive a scholarship?